Knsgf/SE-diff-throttling/README.md

 * Unlike in earlier source modification, gyroscopes do not really stabilise the ship.
 Instead the plugin simply compares thruster torque with gyroscopes' and reduces or discards the former accordingly,
-* Because this plugin uses thrust override, it is not recommended to enable differential throttling on the side of a ship that has hover engines, i. e. those meant to counteract gravity.
+* Because this plugin uses thrust override, it is not recommended to enable differential throttling on the side of a ship that has hover engines, i. e. those meant to counteract gravity,
+* Torque doesn't apply correctly on ships locked via landing gear.
+Unfortunately, adding support for this requires linking against HavokWrapper, and I'm not sure on whether it's legal to do so.

 ## Installation
 1. Download and install Visual Studio 2015,